What we do /

 In terms of elite sporting success, Wales has much to be

-the Beijing Olympics and Paralympics illustrate this point.
-This
+Olympics and Paralympics illustrate this point.
+The five medals won

-medals won, and Welsh athletes securing 24% of the gold medals won
+secured 24% of the gold medals won by Great Britain's

-We now have a unique opportunity to deliver on the
+We now have a further opportunity to deliver on the

-international stage with two of the biggest multi sport events
+international stage with another of the biggest multi sport

-being hosted in the UK, London 2012 and Glasgow
+events being hosted in the UK at Glasgow

 Our Elite Sport